pyOpenSci/software-peer-review/about/package-scope.md

 review as more packages with varying structural approaches are reviewed.
 Your package **may not be in technical scope** for us to review at this time if fits any of the out-of-technical-scope criteria listed below.

+Your package is in technical scope if it is:
+* Pure Python or Python with built extensions
+* Available from PyPI and/or community conda channels such as conda-forge or bioconda

+Your package might be out of in technical scope if it is:
+* Not published in a community channel such as PyPI or a channel on anaconda cloud
+* Exceedingly complex in its structure or maintenance needs

+A few examples of packages that may be too technically challenging for us to find a new maintainer for in the future are below.

 ### Example 1: Your package is an out of sync fork of another package repository that is being actively maintained.